Signaletic operads: Series versus parallel

 \subsubsection{The $k \ge 3$ case}

-As $k$ grows, the description of the associative, left-bipotent and right-bipotent operations become more and more complicated.
+As $k$ grows, the description of the associative, left-bipotent and right-bipotent operations becomes more and more complicated.
 We now collect some relevant observations about these operations.

-\paraul{Associative operations in parallel} For the parallel situation, we can make use of the insertion operators~$\Ins^{\operation[a]}_i$ of \cref{rem:extensionMessySignaleticParallel,rem:extensionTidySignaleticParallel} to create associative and bipotent operators in arity~$k$ from those in arity~$\ell$ for~$\ell < k$.
-The following two statements are immediate from the fact that these insertion operators are operad morphisms.
+\paraul{Associative operations in parallel} For the parallel situation, we can make use of the insertion operations~$\Ins^{\operation[a]}_i$ of \cref{rem:extensionMessySignaleticParallel,rem:extensionTidySignaleticParallel} to create associative and bipotent operations in arity~$k$ from those in arity~$\ell$ for~$\ell < k$.
+The following two statements are immediate from the fact that these insertion operations are operad morphisms.

 \begin{proposition} For any~$k \ge 1$ and~$i \in [k+1]$, if~$\operation[a]$ is associative in~$\messySignaleticParallel$, then~$\Ins^{\op{l}}_i(\operation[a])$ and~$\Ins^{\op{r}}_i(\operation[a])$ are associative in~$\messySignaleticParallel[k+1]$.
 Therefore, any operation of~$\{\op{l}, \op{r}\}^k$ is associative in~$\messySignaleticParallel$. \end{proposition}